Fula Bantang Senior Secondary School Well Project – The Gambia

 This project falls under the Water Charity Let Girls Learn Initiative – Worldwide.
 The designation is given to projects with the objectives of, and in the spirit of, the Peace Corps Let Girls Learn program.

 The project will provide the only source of water for the school.
-In addition, it will provide members of the community with another source of water that is closer for some compounds, and will lessen the amount of time women spend carrying water to and from the well as well as waiting their turn to fill their buckets.
+In addition, it will provide members of the community with another source of water that is closer for some compounds, and will lessen the number of time women spend carrying water to and from the well as well as waiting their turn to fill their buckets.

 The well will also make water available to the St. Lazarus Clinic, located next-door.
 All women from Fula Bantang and surrounding communities who are pregnant or have young children come to the clinic, which is the site of monthly health clinics.